Christina Aguilera (album): Critical reception

 Christina Aguilera received generally positive reviews from music critics.
 Stephen Thomas Erlewine of AllMusic praised the songwriting and the "clean and uncluttered" production on the project.
 He eventually commended on Aguilera's vocals, writing that "she not only has charisma, she can actually sing, bringing conviction to these love and heartbreak songs."
-Although calling it "a frustratingly erratic album", Beth Johnson wrote that "Christina still makes a credible bid to be the late-summer soundtrack to romantic rebound."
+Although calling it "a frustratingly erratic album", Beth Johnson from Entertainment Weekly wrote that "Christina still makes a credible bid to be the late-summer soundtrack to romantic rebound."
 Sputnikmusic editor Amanda Murray wrote that Christina Aguilera "is an album that is highly representative of the better aspects of the teen pop movement of the late 90s."
+Time magazine reporter David E. Thigpen shared a similar sentiment, noting that the album "shows off her [Aguilera's] range", and wrote that the singer's "crystalline" voice, "full of wonderful shadings", "sets her apart in the overhyped teen market".
 A reviewer writing for Q said the album "shows off her pretty, but powerful vocals to surprisingly impressive effect."
-Ann Powers on behalf of The New York Times agreed, writing "Beyond its sleek design, this album hints at a real singer's emergence.
+Ann Powers on behalf of The New York Times agreed, writing: "Beyond its sleek design, this album hints at a real singer's emergence.
 She has striking vocal power and range, if not a clue about expressing individuality."

 Barry Walters from Rolling Stone criticized the album's theme, calling it "bubble-brained", writing that they "give Aguilera little substance to spin into gold."
 Robert Christgau said, "like LeAnn and unlike Britney, Christina already has 'adult' grit and phrasing down pat, and so threatens to join Gloria, Mariah, Celine, and LeAnn herself in the endless parade of Diane Warren-fueled divas-by-fiat hitting high notes and signifying less than nothing."
 Julene Snyder of Sonicnet wrote that "Aguilera has an instinctive grasp of the insipid state of the pop/dance music scene, especially as it relates to her peers."
 On behalf of PopMatters, Nikki Tranter said "there are lots of 'oohs' and plenty of 'ahhs' and just enough 'I wants' and 'you likes' to keep the kids happy."
 Partridge deemed the project "quite listenable"; however, he said the lyrics "tell us precious little about the girl on the cover."